 Versus Hypervolt for Design and Smart Features

-Hypervolt is often picked for its compact, premium look and slick user experience.
-If design is huge for you, Hypervolt is tempting.
+Hypervolt pitches its chargers on a compact, premium look and a polished user experience.
+If design is huge for you, it is worth comparing the two side by side.

 The Pulsar Max competes well on size and app control, and its design is practical.
 If you want a clean look but don’t need a full-on design statement, it holds its own.